 PCIe serdes loopback – OK

-Ethernet – Not routed – chip is not selected – SERDES still connected directly to coil
+Ethernet – Not routed – chip is not selected – SERDES still connected directly to the coil

 USB HUB – Connected but not tested – will need lawrie help as it is probably easiest to get it from SaxonSoc

 SERDES RX TX antennas – EXPERIMENTAL! – not tested